Looking for a simple way to add a WordPress login popup modal on your site?

 To choose your popup trigger type, navigate to the Behavior tab and scroll down the page to ‘Trigger Point.’

-As I mentioned before, the login form template is configured to trigger on Page Load.
+As mentioned, the login form template is configured to trigger on Page Load.
 We need to build a login popup that opens on a Button Click.

 For that, select the Manually trigger option from the displayed trigger points.